wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

 ></iframe>

 #### Conclusion of Fairness Analysis
 Our result p-value is 0.00 which is smaller than 0.05, we reject the null hypothesis that our model is fair.
-The model is unfair and performs differently between predicting the rating for recipes with cooking time above time median value and recipes with cooking time below time median value.
+The model is likely unfair and performs differently between predicting the rating for recipes with cooking time above time median value and recipes with cooking time below time median value.